 Balance of payments A summary statement of all the international transactions of the residents of a country with the rest of the world over a particular period of time.
-Baseline The initial allocations used during the budget process, derived from the previous year's forward estimates Bond A certificate of debt issued by a government or corporation guaranteeing payment of the original investment plus interest by a specified future date.
+Baseline The initial allocations used during the budget process, derived from the previous year's forward estimates.

+Bond A certificate of debt issued by a government or corporation guaranteeing payment of the original investment plus interest by a specified future date.
+Budget balance The difference between budgeted expenditure and budgeted revenue.
+If expenditure exceeds revenue the budget is in deficit or, if the reverse is true, it is in surplus.